HAS-Tools-Fall2020/homework-LouFie08/Submissions/Code_Review1/ReadMe.md

 ### How to run  Fierro_HW7.py code
 1. Open Fierro_HW7.py script in your favorite text editor, but I recommend you to do it on VS Code.
-2. Verify that you are working in */Code_Review1* folder on your computer.
+2. Verify that you are working in */Code_Review1* folder on your computer, and that the streamflow data file is *streamflow_week7.txt*
-2. This file is divided into cells which you will need to run.
+3. This file is divided into cells which you will need to run.
 I suggest you to run each cell separately, and in the order they are stablished.
 There is a number for each cell located in the comment section.
-3. Run cell 0 and cell 1 to make sure streamflow file is located in the correct directory.
+4. Run cell 0 and cell 1 to make sure streamflow file is located in the correct directory.
-4. Run the rest of the code.
+5. Run the rest of the code.
-5. The values based in the regression model are in variables: wk1_pre and wk2_pre.
+6. The values based in the regression model are in variables: wk1_pre and wk2_pre.
 You can also find them printed in the interactive screen if you are using VS Code.
 Enter these values in the space below in the the correct section.
-5. The values to submit for this week forecast assignment are wk1_pre_ly and wk2_pre_ly.
+7. The values to submit for this week forecast assignment are wk1_pre_ly and wk2_pre_ly.
 You can also find them printed in the interactive screen if you are using VS Code.
 Enter these values in the space below in the the correct section.

 ### Update week 7 entries
 1. Go to [forecast entries](https://github.com/HAS-Tools-Fall2020/forecasting/tree/master/forecast_entries) folder and update fierro.csv entries for 1week and 2week in the 10/12/20 row.